Menstrual migraine: Prevention

+Preventative treatments for menstrual migraine should be tried for at least 3 menstruation cycles to determine effectiveness.

 Treatment

-Acute treatments (short-term treatment) include drugs called Nonsteroidal anti-inflammatory drugs (NSAIDs) (drugs that help stop inflammation which is redness, swelling, pain, tenderness, and heat in parts of the body); triptans such as Frovatriptan, ergotomines which are a kind of drug made from a fungus called ergot; and estrogen transdermal patches, which are patches worn on the skin that have estrogen in them which enters the body through the skin and then into the bloodstream.
+Acute treatments (short-term treatment) include drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) (drugs that help stop inflammation which is redness, swelling, pain); triptans such as frovatriptan, ergotomines which are a kind of drug made from a fungus called ergot; and estrogen transdermal patches, which are patches worn on the skin that have estrogen in them which enters the body through the skin and then into the bloodstream.